AbhijitSarode/Advanced-Math-Kit/README.md

 const product = BasicMath.add(3, 7, -12); // Output: 252
 ```

+## Contribution
+Contributions are welcome!
+If you'd like to contribute to Advanced Math Kit, please check out our [Contribution Guidelines](/CONTRIBUTING.md) for more details on how to get started.

 ## License

 This project is licensed under the  [MIT License](/LICENSE)